MarkWattsBoomi/PageSectionRepeater/README.md

 ### classes

-Like all components, adding a "classes" attribute will cause that string to be added to the base container's class value
+Like all components, adding a "classes" attribute will cause that string to be added to the base container's class value.

+### repeatClasses

+A string containing class names to be added to each base repeating section.

-### ListName
+### modelField

 Applied as an attribute on the base repeating container.